-- In the C++ API, GXF Receiver and Transmitter components (such as DoubleBufferReceiver and DoubleBufferTransmitter) are considered as input and output ports of the Operator so we register the inputs/outputs of the Operator with input<T> and output<T> functions (where T is the data type of the port). - Compared GXF application that does the pure the same job, ingTerm of Entity GXFApplication YAML are specified as Conditions an in the input/output ports holoscan::MessageAvailableCondition (e.g., holoscan::DownstreamMessageAffordableCondition).
+- In the C++ API, GXF Receiver and Transmitter components (such as DoubleBufferReceiver and DoubleBufferTransmitter) are considered as input and output ports of the Operator so we register the inputs/outputs of the Operator with input<T> and output<T> functions (where T is the data type of the port). - pure GXF that does Schedul-• Compared to the application the same job, the ingTerm of an Entity in the GXF Application YAML are specified as Conditions holoscan::MessageAvailableCondition on the input/output ports (e.g., and holoscan::DownstreamMessageAffordableCondition).